dave-elkan/japanese-sewing-patterns/ebook/index.md

 <h4>Bonus 1: High Waisted Skirt Sewing Pattern (valued at $17 USD, yours FREE)</h4>
 <ul><li>You’ll put your new Japanese sewing skills to practice by making this high waisted skirt with a ribbon belt.</li>
-</li>The pattern is written in Japanese, but with English translations in case you get stuck.</li>
+<li>The pattern is written in Japanese, but with English translations in case you get stuck.</li>
 <li>Test your new Japanese pattern comprehension by sewing this easy pattern.</li>
 <li>Comes in Japanese sizes S (small) to LL (extra large):</li></ul>

 <h4>Bonus 2: Simple Summer Dress Sewing Pattern (valued at $17 USD, yours FREE)</h4>
 <ul><li>You’ll put your new Japanese sewing skills to practice by making this summer dress with a ribbon belt and pleated neckline.</li>
-</li>The pattern is written in Japanese, but with English translations in case you get stuck.</li>
+<li>The pattern is written in Japanese, but with English translations in case you get stuck.</li>
 <li>Test your new Japanese pattern comprehension by sewing this easy pattern.</li>
 <li>Comes in Japanese sizes S (small) to LL (extra large):</li></ul>